hasmithagunda123/ALL_INDIA_HACKATHON/README.md

 	- Computer-Aided Dispatch (CAD) Systems: The CCTV system can interface with CAD systems used by the police to receive and manage emergency calls and incidents.
 	- Geographic Information Systems (GIS): Integrating with GIS platforms allows for mapping and visualization of crime locations and optimal route planning for police dispatch.
 7. **Data Storage and Management:** The CCTV system requires storage infrastructure to store the captured video footage for review and potential evidence.
 This can involve on-site or cloud-based storage solutions, depending on the scale and requirements of the system.

+#### Privacy and Ethical Considerations

+It's essential to address privacy concerns and ensure the responsible use of surveillance technology.
+This includes implementing data encryption, access controls, and adherence to legal frameworks such as GDPR.
+Community engagement and collaboration are also crucial to building trust and ensuring that the solution aligns with the values of the community.

+#### Contribution Guidelines

+We welcome contributions from developers, researchers, and stakeholders interested in improving the effectiveness of surveillance technology in combating gender-based violence.
+Please refer to the ```Contribute.md``` for more information on how to contribute to this project.